us-irs/vorago-reb1-rs/README.md

 ## Debugging with VS Code

-The REB1 board features an on-board JTAG, so all that is required to flash the board is a Micro-USB cable and an
+The REB1 board features an on-board JTAG, so all that is required to debug the board is a Micro-USB cable.

 You can debug applications on the REB1 board with a graphical user interface using VS Code with the [`Cortex-Debug` plugin](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug).